ElektraInitiative/libelektra/doc/tutorials/specification.md

 ### Step 3: Adding boolean keys

 Next up you will configure the `secure` property of our server.
-This boolean key will toggle if your server encrypts the communication via SSL or not.
+This boolean key will toggle if your server encrypts the communication via SSL.

 So we will add the key and some metadata for it: